 Wide throw hinges are used when you need extra clearance behind a door – typically a door that opens 180 degrees.
 In the good old days this clearance was usually needed because of fancy wood trim around the frame.
 Today, they are more commonly used when a door needs to open 180 degrees and sit parallel with the wall, held open on magnetic holders.
 You need enough space behind the door for the hardware – possibly a lever handle and a closer, and the projection of the magnetic holder has to match the clearance behind the door at the hinge edge.
 If the two dimensions are not the same, the door won’t sit parallel to the wall.
 There are other applications for a wide throw hinge, but hopefully you get the picture.

 So how wide does a wide throw hinge need to be, anyway?
 I found this gorgeous illustration along with the formula in the Hardware Age Builders’ Hardware Handbook by Adon H. Brownell, AHC.
 This book is long out of print, but I found it on eBay and I just love it!
+With this formula you can calculate the proper hinge width depending on how much clearance you need.

 Here are a couple photos of wide throw hinges.
 The first was used to allow a double egress pair to open (almost) 180 degrees.
 The second was used on an unusual application where an old door was mounted on top of a new door, creating a very thick door (you can see more photos of that door here).
 Note that the closer on the double egress door has an extra-long arm to accommodate the 8″ wide hinges.
 The LCN engineering department can help you determine whether a special template is required for your application.
 Keep in mind that wide throw hinges reduce the clear opening width when the door is open 90 degrees, which is where the accessibility standards measure the clear width.